-• At December 31,
+At December 31,

-2018 2017 2016
+2019 2018 2017

+Weighted-average assumptions used to determine benefit obligations

+Discount rate 2.90% 3.76% 3.70%

-Weighted-average assumptions used to determine benefit obligations Discount rate Weighted-average assumptions used to determine net periodic benefit cost 3.76% 3.70% 4.10%
+Weighted-average assumptions used to determine net periodic benefit cost

-Discount rate 3.70% 4.10% 4.30%
+Discount rate 3.76% 3.70% 4.10%

-The above discount rate is based on the Corporate Aa 25-year rate, the term of which approximates the term of the benefit obligations.
+The above discount rate is based on the expected return of a portfolio of Corporate Aa debt, the term of which approximates the term of the benefit obligations.
 The Company reserves the right to terminate or alter post-employment health benefits.
-Post-retirement medical benefits are currently fixed amounts without provision for future increases; as a result, the assumed annual average rate of inflation used to measure the expected cost of benefits covered by this program is zero percent for 2018 and beyond.
+Post-retirement medical benefits are currently fixed amounts without provision for future increases; as a result, the assumed annual average rate of inflation used to measure the expected cost of benefits covered by this program is zero percent for 2020 and beyond.